StrikerEureka27/mssql-knowledge/Guide.md

 ### Enviroment configuration

-To make this guide, we create a Windows Server 2016 virtual environment  with the next servers:
+To make this guide, we create a Windows Server 2016 virtual environment with the following servers:

 - SRVCD2016
 - SRVDB12016
 - SRBDB22016

-SRVD2016 this server play the role of the domain controller, here we create and configure the network and here we configure the active directory configurations.
+SRVD2016 this server serves as the domain controller, here we create and configure the network and we configure the active directory configurations.

-SRVDB12016 this is our principal database server so here we install and configure SQL server instance, we active all the services unless R service for this guide, first recommendation for the storage is create different partitions for all read/write activity that makes the instance of SQL server, this is going to help SQL server instance to have a good performance in write/read activities, the partition it will be like:
+SRVDB12016 this is our principal database server so here we install and configure SQL server instance, we enable all the services except R service for this guide.
+First recommendation for the storage is to create a different partitions for all read/write activity that makes the instance of SQL server.
+This is going to help SQL server instance to help perform well write/read activities.
+The partition will be like:

 - LDF: Log de transactions
 - TEMPDB: Temporal databases